-The Tabby Mountain Pinyon / Juniper (P/J) Removal Project designed to enhance deer and elk winter range.
-This project is the removal of young P/J that are encroaching into preferred foraging areas for wildlife.
+The Tabby Mountain Pinyon/Juniper (P/J) Project is the removal of young P/J trees that are encroaching into important elk and deer foraging areas.

-The location for this project is Beer Springs, roughly five miles north of Fruitland on the west side of the Tabby Mountain Wildlife Management Area.
+Location: Beer Springs--roughly 5 miles north of Fruitland on the west side of the Tabby Mountain Wildlife Management Area.
 It is mostly a sagebrush flat with interspersed P/J forest.
-Generally, volunteers will focus on removing small pinion/juniper trees out of the sagebrush areas.
-Trees encroaching on established roads, (close enough to scratch vehicles), may also be removed.
+Generally, volunteers will focus on removing small P/J trees.
+Trees encroaching established roads, (close enough to scratch vehicles) may also be removed.

-Volunteers will limit service activities to dry weather days (so vehicles do not create ruts or cause other damage to winter range).
+Volunteers will limit service activities to dry weather days (so vehicles do not create ruts or cause damage to roads).
 Volunteers will not use vehicles off-road.
-Please protect the habitat you are working on and keep all vehicles on the roads.
+Please protect the habitat you are working on, and keep your vehicle on the roads.

 2) Vehicles are restricted to the main existing roads.
 Please park along the road itself, do not drive off road and do not follow the small two tracks.
 Do not take 4-wheelers or other off-road vehicles off the existing (main) roads.

 3) Cut only the pinyon and juniper.
 All the other trees and bushes in the area are valuable to wildlife.
 In the sagebrush areas, take all the P/J trees, including the small seedlings.
 In the islands of trees, volunteers will remove the juniper but will leave half of the pinyon pine.
 Leaving pinyons will thin the trees out while keeping some places for wildlife to escape from predators, storms, and extreme temperatures.